francescmm/GitQlient/docs/index.md

 These views, when enabled, can be accessed by the Controls placed at the top of the repository window.

 There is another view but is not accessible always: it is the [*Merge View*](#the-merge-view).
-This is only triggered when GitQlient detects that there is a conflict caused by a merge, cherry-pick or pull action.
+This view is visible and accessible when GitQlient detects that there is a conflict caused by a merge, cherry-pick, or pull action.

 ## Initial screen
-When GitQlient is opened, the first screen that is shown is the *Initial screen*.
+The first screen you will see when opening GitQlient is the *Initial screen*.
 It contains buttons to handle repositories and three different widgets:

 - GitQlient configuration
 - Most used repositories